mjf1406/classquest/README.md

 UI = user interface
 DB = database

+2025/02/14

+- added the footer from the web repo

 2025/02/05

 - UI: added the logo that my student created to the Student Dashboard